tiby312/dinotree_alg/docs/technical_design.md

 The main point is that no arithmatic is done.
 Use must supply this.

+## Continuous Collision detection
+TODO

+## Dynamic Allocation

+Sure dynamic allocation is "slow", but that mean you should avoid it.
+You should use it as a tool to speed up a program.
+It has a cost, but the idea is that with that allocated memory you can get more performance gains.

+The problem is that everybody has to buy into the system for it to work.
+Anybody who allocated a bunch of memory and doesn't return it because they want to avoid allocating it again is not hogging that space for longer than it needs it.

+Writing apis that don't do dynamic allocation is tough and can be cumbursome., since you probably have to have the user give you a slice of a certain size.
+On the other hand this let's the user know exactly how much memory your crate needs.

 Parallalization is done using rayon.
 The rust slice provided split_at_mut() and rayon's join() are two extremely powerful constructs.
 Seeing and understanding the api and implementation of split_at_mut() is what convinced me that rust was the future.